Hunter looking through binoculars

 REMEMBER

 The type of camo matters.
 A turkey can see you!
-The goal is to blend in with your environment as best you can.
+The goal is to distort your sblend in with your environment as best you can.

 Essential Turkey Hunting Tips

-Hunter wearing spring turkey hunting camo uses a slate turkey call
+wearing the best camo for turkey hunting while using a slate turkey friction call

 A pro turkey hunter already knows that when it comes to hunting turkeys, you can not move a muscle.
 These birds are fast and spook easily!
 Blink, and it’s already gone.